thinhngotony/Facial-Recognition/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Exactly how to use I write it in file Readme.md of its folder, so let's check inside folders
+Exactly how to use every codes I wrote it in file Readme.md of their folder, so let's check inside folders

 _For more examples, please refer to the [Documentation](https://drive.google.com/file/d/1e3lFpqxdTujUMOR6nWVhmmPPO6mJ-80R/view?usp=sharing)_